‹ Back to New at Amity Blog

 4. MOOCs and Online Learning Programmes Gaining Momentum

 Talking about the popularity of MOOCs in India, India is the second biggest market for MOOCs in the world, after the USA.
-It is, however, expected that India in the coming years will supersede the USA.
+It is, however, expected that India in the coming years will overtake the USA.
 Our country has the largest population in the world and is third in terms of university enrolment worldwide.
 Respectively, the USA and China are first and second for university enrolment at the moment, but this may soon change.

 5. Game-Based Learning is Creating a Buzz